In the world of human resources, it sometimes feels like the Great Recession never ended.

 Video is helping HR teams make their efforts more efficient — scaling output and allowing for easy engagement across time and distance with a medium that’s proven effective at sharing ideas and information.
 Here’s a quick look at just some of the ways other HR leaders are using video today:

+Organizations are quickly recognizing the importance of onboarding, both for new hires and for internal employees moving into new roles.
+Effective onboarding decreases the time required for employees to get up to speed in their positions, and helps reduce turnover numbers (and the related costs) among recent hires.
 Yet for many HR and Learning and Development teams, onboarding is a chore — a rote task built to deliver the same information over and over again each time someone takes on a new job.
 Often it quickly becomes a task either overlooked for other team priorities or that winds up being handed off to hiring managers — which is a problem, as it means the onboarding experience quickly becomes inconsistent inside the company.

 A better solution is to organize that rote, repetitive onboarding process into an on-demand video series that can be shared with new hires whenever and wherever they come aboard.
 Video can actually help make onboarding easier to include in a new hire’s first days on the job — rather than requiring scheduled time to meet with HR and others, new hires can always watch a video any time it fits into their schedules.

+In response, organizations are offering ever more executive communications — messages from senior leadership designed to share exactly the kind of information employees are asking for.
+And two of the strategies seeking to create this transparency with executive communications just happen to be perfect examples of how to supplement existing HR activities with video.
 Town Halls and Executive Roundtables both bring employees and senior leaders together to discuss the state of the business, ask questions, and offer real insights.
 Both are conducted in-person — town halls typically in larger settings like auditoriums, while roundtables more commonly find themselves in more smaller spaces like conference rooms.

+A huge amount of the operating budgets many HR and Learning and Development teams face today is simply spent on training room logistics.
 Rooms for training, events, and discussions must be rented, speakers coordinated, travel and meals paid for — it all adds up.
 IBM, for example, has reported that upwards of 40% of its classroom training costs were spent on travel and lodging.
 In just the 2 years after the company moved just half of its training programs to an eLearning format, it saved $579 million.

 With video, there’s no need to schedule multiple training or event sessions at multiple offices — any message or information can be efficiently and effectively shared remotely, helping HR leaders recoup facilitation costs that would otherwise consume the annual budget.
 Best of all, video maintains the critical elements that make in-person sessions useful — a recorded presentation gives the event leader a chance to use verbal and nonverbal delivery techniques to drive home important points, and video analytics can ensure that viewers watched the recording in full.